pcomans/research/swift/concepts/quartz/Quartz-Research.md

 **Note:** To achieve the effect of clipping to all the text characters in a sequence of multiple runs, each containing a different font and/or size, the best approach is to (1) clip to a single run at a time, (2) draw the graphics you want clipped to the multiple run of text, (3) restore to a saved graphics state without the clip, and (4) repeat the process for the next run of characters.
 **Note:** Quartz has no notions of synthetic bold, italic, or outline styles as available in some graphics systems such as QuickDraw.
 Many fonts themselves have the intrinsic styles corresponding to the bold, italic, and bold-italic styles and you should use the intrinsic font faces to obtain these text styles.

+# Misc
+**CGContextClosePath** prior to calling CGContextStrokePath to stroke the path, it is closed by calling
+**Important** Changes to the current transformation matrix (CTM) do not affect the coordinates of path segments already added to the current path.